Petzl Ange L Review

 Our Analysis and Test Results

-The Ange L retails for $13, which is on the expensive side.
+Like most keylocking wiregate carabiner, the Ange L is on the expensive side.
 It's certainly a well-made and "beefier" carabiner and should last a long time; however, you can save a lot of money by going with options that have notches and hooks on the nose, or by choosing a super small and ultralight version instead.

 There's no mistaking the look of the Petzl Ange L, and it has a similar feel to the Petzl Spirit carabiners, which we love.
 However, the things we love about the Spirits don't translate as well to the traditional climbing world.
 The limited color choices don't work well for racking, and the small gate makes clipping a little awkward.
 They are still a great carabiner but probably best used as a quickdraw or on your slings.